DonealPique/Experiment-V/README.md

 - Ensure you follow safety precautions when experimenting with the self-destruct feature in Raphael OS (**It wil explode.....no cap ♨︎_♨︎**).
 - For any issues or feedback, please open an issue on the GitHub repository.
+Check out the videos if you want to see what i've built!